nimakam/nimakam-notes/stablecoin/papers/v0.1/technical-whitepaper.md

 Gold, Bitcoin (BTC) and Ether (ETH) are all examples of asset moneys, that can be used for exchange on occasion, but are not necessarily the best option when we have access to more widely accepted alternatives like USD.

 **Currency** - A type of money that is commonly used in day to day commerce, as it is used and accepted by many buyers and merchants.
 Good currencies are stable in value and are therefore good Stores of Value (SoV).
 Good currencies also are used as Units of Account (UoA) by more people, and are accepted by more people as Medium of Exchange (MoE).
-US Dollars ($) is the example of a good currency money, so are Chinese Yuan, Japanese Yen, and Euro.
+US dollars ($USD) is the example of a good currency money, so are Chinese Yuan, Japanese Yen, and Euro.

 **Token** - The digital representation of value on a public blockchain.
 They can be the digital representation of a real world asset, or they can have inherent digital value like in the case of Bitcoin, Ether and others.